Piilu/nodewebapp/README.md

 - if refresh too fast it doubles user (videoplayer html) but it fixes itself
 - Server throws error when username folder already exist
 - When accpeting friend request it doubles some posts friends posts.
 (Fixed by refreshing the page) (Temporary fixed by forceing browser to refresh)
+- dynamical scroll is broken when data is less then 10 it sometimes dobles the posts, also sometimes it does not load all data.